-Calgary is the fourth largest metropolitan area of Canada.
+Calgary is the fourth largest metropolitan area in Canada.
 It is located in the transition zone between the Canadian Rockies and the Prairies.
 It is also located in the province of Alberta and is its largest city.
 Evidence of human habitation in the Calgary area shows that about 11,000 years ago, this area was occupied by the pre-Clovis people.

 Before the arrival of the Europeans, it formed a part of the Blackfoot confederacy.
 In 1873, John Glenn was the first European to settle here.
 The site became a post of the North West Mounted police in 1875.
-In 1883, the Canadian Pacific railway reached the town and Calgary began to grow in earnest.
+In 1883, the Canadian Pacific Railway reached the town and Calgary began to grow in earnest.

-Today, it is an important business town as well as the gateway to the numerous tourist destinations in the Rockies.
+Today, it is an important business town as well as the gateway to numerous tourist destinations in the Rockies.
 The city covers an area of 825.29 sq km and had an approximate population of 1,096,833 in 2011.

 The city is located between the steep Rocky Mountains and the vast flat prairie lands.
 It has an elevation of about 1,048 meters.
-There are two major rivers flowing through the city – the Bow River, which is the largest and flows from west to south, and converges with the northward flowing Elbow River at downtown Calgary.
+There are two major rivers flowing through the city – the Bow River, which is the largest and flows from west to south, and converges with the northward flowing Elbow River in downtown Calgary.

 The city has a dry continental type of climate.
 Summers are warm but short, while winters can be quite cold.
 In fact, the temperatures fall every night regardless of the season.
 Rainfall is mostly concentrated in June.
 Warm Chinook winds often provide a break from the cold.
 Calgary endures extremes in temperatures with cold spells and warm spells in winter and summer, respectively.

 Calgary is connected to several North American and European cities by air.
 The city is served by the Calgary international airport, which is about half an hour’s drive away.
 You can easily travel to the city from the airport by taxi or private shuttles and a bus service is also available.